Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Introduction

 \subsection{Previous work}

-Reconstructing from observations (that are discrete or continuous-time processes) signals that are linear combinations of features belonging to a continuous dictionary $(\varphi(\theta), \, \theta \in \Theta)$ has applications in many fields such as spectrocopy (\cite{butucea2021}), microscopy (\cite{denoyelle2019sliding}), super-resolution (\cite{candes2014towards}) or spike deconvolution (\cite{duval2015exact}).
+Reconstructing from observations (that are discrete or continuous-time processes) signals that are linear combinations of features belonging to a continuous dictionary $(\varphi(\theta), \, \theta \in \Theta)$ has applications in many fields such as super-resolution (\cite{candes2014towards}), spike deconvolution (\cite{duval2015exact}), microscopy (\cite{denoyelle2019sliding}) or spectroscopy (\cite{butucea2021}).

 Most often, the Hilbert space $H_T$, to which the observations belong, is assumed to be of finite dimension and the dictionary of features is assumed finite of size $K$.
 Over the past two decades, the problem of retrieving a sparse vector in the framework of high dimensional regression models ($K \gg \operatorname{dim}(H_T)$) has generated a large number of works (\cite{tibshirani1996regression}, \cite{bickel2009simultaneous}, \cite{bunea2007sparsity}, \cite{candes2007dantzig}, \cite{buhlmann2011statistics} and references therein).
 The celebrated Lasso estimator, popularized by \cite{tibshirani1996regression} and defined by an optimization problem composed of a data fidelity term and a $\ell_1$ penalty, has been extensively studied and has proven to be efficient.
 In addition, its convex formulation makes its resolution easy to handle (see \cite{Beck2009} for a resolution via fast iterative shrinkage-thresholding algorithms).
 Prediction error bounds and estimation bounds with respect to the $\ell_2$ norm have been established for the Lasso under coherence assumptions on the finite dictionary.
 We refer to \cite{van2009conditions} for an overview of the coherence assumptions.
-It turns out that these rates have been proven minimax optimal in \cite{MR2882274}.
-This means that one cannot find any estimator that achieves faster rates in expected value.
+It turns out that these rates have been proven mini-max optimal in \cite{MR2882274}.
+This means that one cannot find any estimator that achieves faster rates in expected value when estimating the worst possible parameters.

 The prediction error bounds obtained for sparse high-dimensional linear models encompass the finite dictionary setting.
 We consider in this paper continuous dictionaries.
 As a consequence, the problem of recontruction is highly non-linear.
-It might be tempting to address this issue by discretizing the parameter space $\Theta$ and getting back to a finite dictionary.
-However, recent papers have advocated that taking a finite subfamily of a continuous dictionary and using a Lasso estimator to retrieve the linear coefficients of the mixture lead to some issues.
-In particular, the number of active features in the mixture tends to be overestimated, see \cite{duval2017thingrid}.